 Over 14.5 billion explicit adult videos are viewed by 7–17-year-olds in the United States every year.
 Our young people represent one of the largest pornography viewing demographics in the world.

 Parents are unaware or in denial about their own young person's exposure.
-We know that 93% of all boys and 68% of all girls will see this content before they leave high school.
+We know that 93% of boys and 68% of girls see this content before they leave high school.
 Even if your child beats those odds, most of their peers will have viewed this content.
 Teen culture is saturated with pornography's ideas and standards.

 Challenges for Boys

 A 2011 estimate of 14–17-year-old boys’ consumption of explicit adult videos in the United States was over 50 videos per week on average.
 Viewing such an extraordinary volume of explicit adult material at that early an age can have immediate and long-lasting effects on brain development.
 This can manifest in boys in shame, fear, and anxiety.
 In extreme doses, it can contribute to anger, aggression, depression, a lack of interest in other people, loneliness, objectification and assault.

 Boys as young as 7 and 8 years old report viewing explicit adult material.
 In the United States, the average age of exposure to explicit videos is about age 11.

 The real challenge for boys’ viewing this content regularly is that many believe it to be representative of real life.
 These boys see such graphic content as an actual guide on how to engage in sexual relations with others.
 The danger rises when we do not provide boys with an alternative message to the content they view and instead allow them to gain their sex education from explicit adult videos online.
 This can rob a boy of his individual interests and may increase the resentment, anger, frustration, or loneliness he could be experiencing as an adolescent.